Josam85/josam85/README.md

 # Hello, I'm Josiah 👋
 <a href="http://www.linkedin.com/in/josiahsam"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Recent graduate with skills in network configuration, troubleshooting, and security analysis across Windows, Linux, and Cisco environments.
-Proficient in tools like Wireshark and Nmap, with scripting abilities in Bash and Python to streamline workflows and improve system functionality.
+I'm a recent graduate passionate about threat detection, network security, and incident response.
+Skilled in using tools like Splunk, Wireshark, and Nessus, with experience in security projects involving ELK, vulnerability assessments, and network defense.
+Always learning and ready to tackle challenges in IT security!

 ## Objective